daniele3b/SafeWater/tech.md

 		}
 	}
 ```
-A relay can be seen as a digital device that takes as input value 0 (LOW VOLTAGE) or 1 (HIGH VOLTAGE), so in the piece of code above the relay is initialized as an output devicE.
+A relay can be seen as a digital device that takes as input value 0 (LOW VOLTAGE) or 1 (HIGH VOLTAGE), so in the piece of code above the relay is initialized as an output device.

 ### MQTT SETUP